 The Aspire Lounge takes over the space of the former Virgin Australia lounge in that terminal.
 It’s a short hop to the left of security screening, next to the Alliance Airlines lounge.
 A handy airside connector also gives easy access to the neighbouring T1 domestic terminal, which hosts Virgin’s broader range of intra- and interstate flights.

 (Don’t worry, Virgin Australia still has its flagship domestic lounge open in the neighbouring T1 Domestic precinct.
 And yes, you can easily visit the Aspire Lounge even if your flight departs from T1 Domestic).

 The lounge is officially open from 4am to 4pm, Monday to Friday.
 Perth’s Terminal 2 primarily caters for FIFO and other regional flights, and the Aspire Lounge opening hours reflect that.
 A spokesperson for Aspire Lounges told Point Hacks that the lounge may become available during weekends as well later on, depending on demand.

-For a smaller regional space, the Aspire Lounge Perth T2 promises an impressive level of service with a focus on Western Australian produce.
+Speaking of snacking, the Aspire Lounge Perth T2 promises an impressive level of service with a focus on Western Australian produce.
 All customers are welcome to ‘as much food and drink as you like’.
-With the bar opening at 11am for alcoholic drinks, quench your thirst with a selection of:
+Our visit coincided with breakfast, but samples of the lunch menu were on display as well.